BestTimesToVisit.com Logo

 safety

-Inform someone of your hiking plans, especially for solo excursions.
-Download offline maps using apps like Maps.me or AllTrails, as mobile signal can be unreliable in the mountains.
-Always check the weather forecast before heading out and be aware of potential hazards like sudden storms or rockfalls.
+Inform someone of your hiking plans, especially for solo treks.
+Download offline maps using apps like Maps.me or AllTrails, as mobile signal can be unreliable in remote mountain areas.
+Always check the weather forecast before heading out, as conditions can change drastically.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.